leolanese/gitconfig/README.md

 ~/.gitconfig
 User-specific configuration file.
 Also called "global" configuration file.

+# How to locate the git config file in Mac [duplicate]
+The global Git configuration file is stored at: $HOME/.gitconfig on all platforms.

 # why we need it?
 For writing options: write to global ~/.gitconfig file rather than the repository .git/config, write to $XDG_CONFIG_HOME/git/config file if this file exists and the ~/.gitconfig file doesn’t.